jay-stacey/cordova-config/README.md

 ### Values

-See `cordova-config` [APIs](https://github.com/SamVerschueren/cordova-config#api) to find value signature of the method
+See `config-cordova` [APIs](https://github.com/SamVerschueren/cordova-config#api) to find value signature of the method

 ### Options